Greek islands to go on holidays with friends

 The impressive rocks at the beach of Lalaria in Skiathos

 Nisyros is ideal for a relaxing getaway with friends.
-The ferry ride from Athens to Nisyros is approximately 13 hours, so you will have enough time on the ferry to get in a slowing-down mood.
+The ferry ride from Athens to Nisyros is approximately 13.5 or 14 hours, so you will have enough time on the ferry to get in a slowing-down mood.

 Nisyros is a destination for the lovers of simplicity and wild natural beauty.
 You can explore Nisyros’ volcano, called Stefanos, in a lunar landscape in the middle of the island.
 Walking into the volcano crater is an unforgettable experience and a great photo opportunity.